betgames/smoke-python/docs/index.rst

-Welcome to steem-python
+Welcome to smoke-python
 =======================

-``steem-python`` is the official STEEM library for Python.
+``smoke-python`` is the official SMOKE library for Python.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `stemepy`.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `smokepy`.

-The Steem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the releated blockchain technology and cryptography.
-This library can be used to do anything that is allowed according to the Steem blockchain protocol.
+The Smoke library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the releated blockchain technology and cryptography.
+This library can be used to do anything that is allowed according to the Smoke blockchain protocol.

 Installation